syedshazli/Leetcode-Practice/README.md

       * Everything about the binary search stays the same.
 However, to minimize isBadVersion calls, if we're at a bad version in the middle, we make our upper bound the middle.
       * our answer will reside in our variable low.
 This is because we keep decreasing high if it's a bad version, and increasing low if not.
 At the point where low>high, we found the bad version
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-[Problem 5]: Valid Parentheses: Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
+EASY: [Problem 5]: Valid Parentheses: Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

 An input string is valid if: